Top Four Reasons to Consider Adopting a Rescue Dog.

 2. Most shelter dogs are very healthy.

 Despite the myths that shelter dogs must have “something wrong” with them, nothing could be further from the truth.
 In fact, most rescue dogs are there through no fault of their own.
 They weren’t “left behind” because they were sick or didn’t behave properly.
-Most of them are taken to shelters because their owners moved to locations where pets weren’t allowed or because they could no longer afford a dog.
+Most of them are taken to shelters because their pet parents moved to locations where pets weren’t allowed or because they could no longer afford a dog.
 Sometimes a person does not have a lifestyle that matches well with the type of dog they adopted, or they did not anticipate the cost, time and attention a dog needs.
 The fact is that many shelter dogs receive some of the best veterinary care they may ever receive.

 3. Most rescue dogs are adults.